-Since 2014, economic upheaval and political turmoil in Venezuela have caused 1.5 million people to flee the country, and this number is likely to rise as the crisis intensifies.
+Since 2014, economic upheaval and political turmoil in Venezuela have caused more than 3 million people to flee the country, and this number is likely to rise as the crisis intensifies.
 Escaping devastating shortages, unemployment and soaring inflation, these refugees turn often to their country's closest neighbor, Colombia.

-An International Rescue Committee team recently spoke with Venezuelans and Colombians living in Cúcuta, a Colombian border city straining under the influx of close to 300,000 Venezuelans many of whom are squatting and sleeping in the streets.
+An International Rescue Committee team recently spoke with Venezuelans and Colombians living in Cúcuta, a Colombian border city straining under the influx of hundreds of thousands of Venezuelans ,many of whom are squatting and sleeping in the streets.
 The people interviewed often explained their situations by referring to tangible things, like the bit of fruit that served as the day’s only meal.
 Here's a look at 10 objects that explain how the crisis in Venezuela impacts peoples' daily lives.

 Every day, about 35,000 Venezuelans cross the Simon Bolivar Bridge to Colombia: some to work, others to escape violence and instability in their country.